TimYorke/lap-timer/README.md

 # About the project
-This is the code for 6-axis/GPS based lap timer running on Linux.
+This is the code for a 6-axis/GPS based lap timer running on Linux.

 The initial prototype is being developed using Rust on a Raspberry Pi 4, running Ubuntu-MATE desktop.
 Then it will be ported to a compact linux SBC running a custom Linux build.